Rennert railroad accident: Collision

 The fireman proceeded southwards.
-Upon seeing the headlight of the approaching northbound Timiami Champion, which had 16 cars and three locomotives and was traveling at 80 mph, he attempted to light a fusee but instead slipped and fell on the icy ballast.
+Upon seeing the headlight of the approaching northbound Tamiami Champion, which had 16 cars and three locomotives and was traveling at 80 mph, he attempted to light a fusee but instead slipped and fell on the icy ballast.
 He waved stop signals, which were apparently not seen.

 After passing the front of the stopped southbound train, the engineer of the northbound train saw stop signals being given by a passenger at the same time he saw the derailed cars, about 1000 ft ahead.
 Despite applying the emergency brakes, the northbound train collided with the derailed cars.

 Of the 74 passengers killed (some sources say 72), most were servicemen on the northbound train, traveling home for the holidays; only one fatality was on the southbound train.
 Most of the fatalities were in the second and third cars of the northbound train, the latter having come to a stop on top of the former.